na-na-hi/renget/archive/sfbf5.md

 \>the desperate neediness and pure bliss combined in their eyes as you work to pleasure them in ways they never could on their own
 \>the feeling of the two of you locked together as one as they climax to your touch
 \>their ragged and strained breathing, letting loose everything they have in that moment
-\>the soft afterglow as you lay together, knowing that life is just perfect as long as you're with each other, not exchanging any words in the moment and not needing to
+\>the soft afterglow as you lay together, knowing that life is just perfect as long as you're with each other, not exchanging any words in the moment and not needing to%%

 \##################################################

 >\>[“I’m sorry, did you read the quest posting?
 Didn’t think so.
 Now hold still, I want to see if my cum will sizzle when I get it on your tits.”](https://desu-usergeneratedcontent.xyz/trash/image/1646/07/1646079170710.jpg)
 >>With Hybrids and rampant monster fucking being a thing in /trash/'s version of the monster hunter universe, quests like that probably would unironically be a thing

-\>when good ol' hunting eventually stops being the primary method of dealing with unruly monsters and wild hybrids getting a bit too big for their (lack of) britches, quests to see what kind of effect certain sexual acts will have on certain monsters become commonplace
+%darkgreen%\>when good ol' hunting eventually stops being the primary method of dealing with unruly monsters and wild hybrids getting a bit too big for their (lack of) britches, quests to see what kind of effect certain sexual acts will have on certain monsters become commonplace
 \>like if cumming on a Lavasioth hybrid's tits will make it sizzle
 \>or if doing the same on a feral Velkhana's ice mask will cause it to freeze and "add" to it's design (be sure to take detailed notes on how unamused/pissed she gets!)
 \>or if fucking one of the Great bird wyverns will actually cause them to lose status within their pack